uantoniaa/IntroductionToRobotics/README.md

 ## RGB LED Control with Potentiometers

+The homework contains:
+  - The project requirements and description;
+  - A photo of the hardware setup;
+  - A link to the video showcasing the functionality;
+  - A link to the uploaded code;

 ### Objective
 * Interface potentiometers with Arduino to control an RGB LED's individual channels - Red, Green, Blue.
 * Learn to harness analog readings from potentiometers and utilize digital electronics techniques for LED control.